 On 1 July 2013, Croatia became the 28th European Union (EU) member state.

 The labour market continued to recover.
-The unemployment rate decreased to 12.4% in the second half of 2016.
-The annual growth of the average gross wage was 1.6%, while growth in real earnings (i.e. the growth in purchasing power) was even greater.
+In the fourth quarter of 2017, the employment rate rose by 0.8% compared to the third quarter.
+A slight increase of the average gross wage was recorded, while growth in real earnings (i.e. the growth in purchasing power) was a bit lower due to the increase of consumer prices.

 The client base of PwC Croatia includes some of the largest Croatian and multinational companies in Croatia.
 We have approximately 160 professionals in Croatia who are focused on providing innovative advice and solutions.
 Our teams of local and expatriate professionals have the skills and the experience in all areas of taxation, corporate and personal, direct and indirect, to help clients grow and develop.